carp-lang/Carp/docs/LanguageGuide.md

   (use Array)
-  ;; Since the the `String` module is used in the global scope, ;; and the Foo module `use`s `Array`, we again need to qualify calls to `length` ;; to disambiguite which declaration we're referring to.
+  ;; Since the the `String` module is used in the global scope, ;; and the Foo module `use`s `Array`, we again need to qualify calls to `length` ;; to disambiguate which declaration we're referring to.
   (defn g [xs]
     (Array.length xs)))
 ```